STP&A 2026 Conference

 2. Transfer the amount paid for conference registration (not for membership) to the following year’s conference registration fee; the amount paid for registration may be transferred only one time to the next conference.
 If option 2 is chosen, and the carried-forward registration fee is cancelled before or after the deadline for refund/cancellation for the conference to which it is newly applied, then the individual is not entitled to any refund or the option to transfer the amount paid to a future year.

 In the event STP&A must cancel the conference due to unforeseen circumstances, STP&A will refund the full amount paid by each conference registrant for the conference registration fee.
-The refund will equal the paid amount for the conference registration ONLY and NOT to the membership fee, which is typically bundled with conference registration.
+The refund will equal the paid amount for the conference registration ONLY and NOT to the membership fee.
 If the conference registrant paid additional fees for pre- or post- conference activities, or other add-ons to the registration fee, STP&A will make all efforts to reimburse such payments in full.
 STP&A does not assume responsibility for any additional costs, charges, or expenses including charges made for travel and lodging.

 Transportation